[Ad – This post is in association with LampCommerce. All opinions and thoughts are of course our own!]

 Have a range of different lights in different locations.
 Different purposes will need different light.
 Have a mix of lamps with different types of light.
 Adding dimmers is also a great way of being able to adjust your lighting.

 Do you have any tips on how to get your lighting right?
-What’s your favourite way to create a cozy space?
+What’s your favourite way to create a cosy space?
 How many lights do you have in your rooms?